rendable/rafbradeys-miscrit-auto-farm-bot-py-tweaked/README.md

 - Support for selecting **multiple images** for rare Miscrit detection
 - Add ability to **edit click positions** for attack and capture
 - Instead of notifyrun, use **Discord Webhook** for notifications
+- Optimize performance for better CPU usage (as of now it can be quite high)